oxixes/grunt-init-wirecloud-operator/root/README.md

 npm install
 ```

-For build the operator you need download grunt:
+In order to build this operator you need to download grunt:

 ```bash
 sudo npm install -g grunt-cli